nikithageorge/StegoSecure/README.md

 3. The hidden message is extracted and displayed.

 ## 👥 End Users
-- **Cybersecurity Professionals** – Secure communication & data hiding.
+- **Cybersecurity Professionals** – Enables secure communication and covert data transmission.
-- **Journalists & Whistleblowers** – Protect sensitive information.
+- **Journalists & Whistleblowers** – Provides a discreet method for sharing sensitive information.
-- **Government & Intelligence Agencies** – Covert data transmission.
+- **Government & Intelligence Agencies** –  Supports confidential data exchange and covert operations.
-- **General Users** – Hide personal messages securely.
+- **General Users** – Offers a simple yet effective way to conceal private messages within images

 ## 📌 Conclusion
-This project provides a discreet and secure way to hide messages in images using steganography.
-By utilizing pixel manipulation and password protection, it ensures confidentiality without altering the image's appearance.
+This project leverages image-based steganography to securely conceal messages within images while maintaining their visual integrity.
+By utilizing pixel manipulation and password protection, it ensures confidentiality and restricted access.
+This approach offers a discreet, secure, and efficient method for covert communication.

 ## 👨‍💻 Contributors
 - **Nikitha George**